AlbertAtkinson/CI-Pipeline/README.md

 ![URI credentials](https://i.imgur.com/CkhCkCQ.png)

 My ansible used an inventory which linked to a config file (.ssh/config).
 This allowed me to run ansible without having to push the IP addresses of the vms.
+My terraform made use of variables to hide IPs, endpoints and role arns.

 ### Future Improvements